Building Resilient Infrastructure and Communities Program (FEMA)

 Funding:

-• Tribal Set-Aside: $50 million.
+• Filter — Targeted Support for Tribal Communities: Tribal Set-Aside: $50 million (includes $25 million for Tribal Building Code Plus-Up activities).
 The combined cost of the applicant’s capability- and capacity-building activities under this must not exceed $2 million.
 Up to $1 million of the Tribal Set-Aside may be used for hazard mitigation planning and planning-related activities per applicant.

 Cost share: